 *Note: this 1W figure is theoretical.
 Aqara does not publish the actual wattage figure of their no-neutral switches in the OFF state.

-This brings us to two more facts.
+This brings us to three more facts.

 Fact #1: There will always be that minimum wattage running through your entire circuit, including your light fixtures